-In early fiscal 2016, the Company wrote-down the Swiss Permits to \$1 due to the uncertainty of receiving relief from future work commitment obligations that the Company was seeking.
-As a result, \$58,763 in exploration and evaluation costs were charged to operations.
-However, on February 19, 2016, the Company received written confirmation from the Communes regarding future work commitment obligations.
-The Communes agreed to provide the Company with relief from incurring exploration expenditures for 2016 and 2017.
-The Company will still incur approximately US\$10,000 in maintenance fees in each year during 2016 and 2017 to keep the Swiss Permits in good standing.
-During the year ended August 31, 2017, the Company charged to operations \$90,599 in costs related to the Swiss Permits due to delays in development and obtaining drilling permits in Switzerland.
+In prior fiscal years the Company received written confirmation from the Communes regarding future work commitment obligations whereby the Company was provided with relief from incurring exploration expenditures for 2016 and 2017.
+During the current fiscal year, the Communes have again provided the Company relief from incurring exploration expenditures for 2018 and 2019.
+The Company will still incur approximately US\$12,000 in maintenance fees in each year during 2018 and 2019 to keep the Swiss Permits in good standing.
+Also during the current fiscal year, the Company received a drilling permit from the Communes to further explore the property.
+However, due to delays in development the Company has charged to operations \$28,423 in costs related to the Swiss Permits.

 During the year ended August 31, 2017, the Company issued 40,000 common shares valued at \$8,000 and paid Swiss Francs 10,000 as a finder's fee pursuant to the terms of an agreement in connection with the Company securing the Permit.
 The Company has a NI 43-101 compliant technical report, dated November 14, 2014, on the project.
 The technical report was prepared by Mine Development Associates of Reno, Nevada.
 The full report is available for view under the Company's profile on Sedar at www.sedar.com.